bethanyalicehall/routes-of-europe-MS1/README.md

 - A get in touch page - information about next steps if a user is interested in using the trip planning service, and a form for them to fill out to provide information about their ideal trip.

 Components that are used across each page (and are consistent throughout)
-- Navigation bar - convential navigaiton elements displayed horizontally along the top of the page.
+- Navigation bar - conventional navigation elements displayed horizontally along the top of the page.
 - Hero image - eye-catching image with a short caption of text overlayed on top, underneath the navigation bar of each page.
 There is enough content visible underneath each hero image, to entice the user to scroll down.
-- Footer - copyright information, social media links with convential logo icons, and an up arrow with a link to bring you back to the top of the page.
+- Footer - copyright information, social media links with conventional logo icons, and an up arrow with a link to bring you back to the top of the page.

 ---